jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

       - ❑ Sync audio
       - ❑ Sync videos
       - ❑ Sync PDFs
-      - ❑ Sync all other types
+      - ❑ Sync all other types (only this one was OFF by default)
     - **Vault configuration sync**
       - ❑ Say ✅ to each of
         - ❑ Main settings